urwithajit9/aargal/docs/installation.md

 * Detects abusive behavior
 * Emits Fail2Ban-compatible ban commands
-* Communicates via Fail2Ban socket
+* Communicates via the Fail2Ban socket

 ### What Aargal Does NOT Do